-Valgrind Memcheck is an instrument that allows you to find and identify memory errors in your C or C++ project.
-Valgrind Memcheck helps detect various problems such as memory leaks, invalid memory access, incorrect freeing of memory, or using of undefined values.
+Valgrind Memcheck is a tool that helps identify memory errors in C and C++ code.
+It can detect various problems such as memory leaks, invalid memory access, incorrect freeing of memory, and using undefined values.

-Install Valgrind Memcheck on your system.
-Following successful installation, CLion automatically detects Valgrind Memcheck by searching for it in the standard locations defined by the system
+Install Valgrind on your system.
+After the successful installation, CLion automatically detects the Valgrind binary by searching in standard locations defined in the system

 For WSL, you need to install Valgrind on your WSL instance (

-sudo apt-get install valgrind) and provide CLion with a path to the executable (see the next step).
+sudo apt-get install valgrind) and provide CLion with the path to the executable (see the next step).

-In case of non-standard location of Valgrind Memcheck executable, you can point CLion to it explicitly: go to the Valgrind Memcheck executable field of the dialog.(or if you are on macOS) menu option and specify it in the
+In case of non-standard location of Valgrind, you can point CLion to it explicitly: go to Valgrind executable field.and specify the path in the

-In this dialog, specify the required analysis options.
+In the same dialog, specify the required analysis options.

-Configure a list of suppression files which can be used.
-For example, you may want to add a non-default suppression file to turn off Valgrind Memcheck checks on some particular libraries you are using in your project.
-The typical case here, for example, would normally be to suppress OpenSSL or Boost.
+Optionally, configure the list of the suppression files.
+For example, you may want to add a non-default suppression file to turn off the Valgrind Memcheck checks for some particular libraries.
+The typical case here, for example, would be to suppress OpenSSL or Boost.

 On the main menu, chooseoption.

-Left pane of Valgrind tab of the Run tool window represents information of all problems found by Valgrind Memcheck.
-Each stack-frame shows the instruction pointer, problematic function name, and (if possible) source file where the problem is located.
+The left-hand pane of the Valgrind tab in the Run tool window represents information of all problems found by Valgrind Memcheck.
+Each stack-frame shows the instruction pointer, problematic function name, and (if possible) the source file where the problem is located:

 Select a stack-trace of interest.
-On the right pane you can observe the full stack frame description of a target stack-trace and corresponding code preview (when possible).
-Press F4 to jump to corresponding source code and edit it as necessary.
+In the right-hand pane, you can view the full stack frame description of a target stack-trace and the corresponding code preview (when possible).
+Press F4 to jump back to the source code.

-Right click the selected item to exclude it from the current results log or suppress the function that causes an error by adding a corresponding record to the selected suppression file.
+Right-click the selected item to exclude it from the current results log or suppress the problematic function by adding a corresponding record to the suppression file.

-Click the Export icon in the left pane of Valgrind tab and specify the destination XML file: Note that the Export button is unavailable during execution.
+To export the results, click the Export icon in the left pane of the Valgrind tab and specify the destination XML file: Note that the Export button is unavailable during execution.